Update (Jan 2, 2025): Improved language and image from feedback.

 My personal motivation was to show docstrings of parameters and enum choices in a GUI.
 Using this project, I was able to display the documentation of the COLOR-attribute as a tooltip:

-Extracting docstrings of methods, is easy and builtin to Python.
-You can access the docstring of methods via the __doc__
+Extracting docstrings of methods is easy and built into Python.
+You can access the docstring of methods via the __doc__-attribute.

 But this does not work for class attributes, since it could lead to various problems.
 Just two examples:

-would be overwritten by the docstring of FlexibleVector.scalar_type
+MyInt would be overwritten by the docstring of FlexibleVector.scalar_type:

 |